 "Contentment" is a word that is not in the vocabulary of many.
 This is especially true in America, where we are blessed with material prosperity.
 We live in a consumer society, with billboards and ads urging us to buy the newest and best.
 David said, "My cup overflows" (Psalms 23:5).
 We can say "Our closets overflow."
 Even America's poor are wealthy beyond the dreams of billions who live in the Third World.

 Some years ago while teaching in Jamaica, I met Sandra Green and her six children.
-She had five, and had taken in a 12-year-old girl whose mother had died, and her father didn't want her.
+She had five and had taken in a 12-year-old girl whose mother had died, and her father didn't want her.
 She brought them to our Bible classes, and I asked if my wife and I could visit her.
 We went to her home and I was shocked to see her extreme poverty.
-They lived in a one room shack that was constructed of scraps—tin, wood, printing press plates, etc. She had no utilities, and the furniture was two beds.
-Sandra invited us in, and then I saw a poster she had made and put on the wall.
-"Thank you Jesus.
+They lived in a one-room shack that was constructed of scraps—tin, wood, printing press plates, etc. She had no utilities, and the furniture was two beds.
+Sandra invited us in, and then I saw a poster she had made and had put on the wall.
+"Thank you, Jesus.
 My needs are met, and healing is mine.
 Hallelujah."
 I don't know what you would have done, but I shed tears.

 The Bible has a good bit to say about contentment in this world, for in truth, our treasures here are not permanent.
 Jesus commented on this in Matthew 6:19-21: "Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal. for where your treasure is, there your heart will be also."